tinkerhub/donation-page/README.md

-# Project Name
+# Donation Page
-Long Description about project.
-This project do that.
-This project is awesome...
+TinkerHub is helping 1000 of students learn technology.
+Here lies the code that enables you to commit small monthly contributions to our cause.
 ## How it Works ?
-Explaining the working of project
+We use [RazorPay API](https://razorpay.com/docs/api/subscriptions/) for payment subscription.
-## Libraries used
+## Languages and Libraries used
-Library Name - Version
+* HTML/CSS & JS
+* Python
+* Flask (Python) : for backend web app
 ## How to configure
 Instructions for setting up project
 ## How to Run